xzygis/xzygis.github.io/posts/introduction-of-cloud-native/index.md

 CGROUPS_FREEZER: enabled
 CGROUPS_MEMORY: enabled
         [WARNING SystemVerification]: docker version is greater than the most recently validated version.
 Docker version: 18.06.1-ce.
 Max validated version: 17.03
-        [WARNING SystemVerification]: failed to parse kernel config: unable to load kernel module "configs": output - "", err - exit status 1
+        [WARNING SystemVerification]: failed to parse kernel config: unable to load kernel module &#34;configs&#34;: output - &#34;&#34;, err - exit status 1
-        [WARNING Port-10250]: Port 10250 is in use [discovery] Trying to connect to API Server "192.168.0.28:6443" [discovery] Created cluster-info discovery client, requesting info from "https://192.168.0.28:6443" [discovery] Requesting info from "https://192.168.0.28:6443" again to validate TLS against the pinned public key [discovery] Cluster info signature and contents are valid and TLS certificate validates against pinned roots, will use API Server "192.168.0.28:6443"
+        [WARNING Port-10250]: Port 10250 is in use [discovery] Trying to connect to API Server &#34;192.168.0.28:6443&#34;
+[discovery] Created cluster-info discovery client, requesting info from &#34;https://192.168.0.28:6443&#34;
+[discovery] Requesting info from &#34;https://192.168.0.28:6443&#34; again to validate TLS against the pinned public key [discovery] Cluster info signature and contents are valid and TLS certificate validates against pinned roots, will use API Server &#34;192.168.0.28:6443&#34;
-[discovery] Successfully established connection with API Server "192.168.0.28:6443" [kubelet] Downloading configuration for the kubelet from the "kubelet-config-1.11" ConfigMap in the kube-system namespace [kubelet] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [preflight] Activating the kubelet service [tlsbootstrap] Waiting for the kubelet to perform the TLS Bootstrap...
+[discovery] Successfully established connection with API Server &#34;192.168.0.28:6443&#34;
+[kubelet] Downloading configuration for the kubelet from the &#34;kubelet-config-1.11&#34; ConfigMap in the kube-system namespace
+[kubelet] Writing kubelet configuration to file &#34;/var/lib/kubelet/config.yaml&#34;
+[kubelet] Writing kubelet environment file with flags to file &#34;/var/lib/kubelet/kubeadm-flags.env&#34;
+[preflight] Activating the kubelet service [tlsbootstrap] Waiting for the kubelet to perform the TLS Bootstrap...
-[patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "node1" as an annotation
+[patchnode] Uploading the CRI Socket information &#34;/var/run/dockershim.sock&#34; to the Node API object &#34;node1&#34; as an annotation

 This node has joined the cluster:
 * Certificate signing request was sent to master and a response was received.
 * The Kubelet was informed of the new secure connection details.

-Run 'kubectl get nodes' on the master to see this node join the cluster.
+Run &#39;kubectl get nodes&#39; on the master to see this node join the cluster.
 ```
 多开几个实例，重复执行第四步，即可向Kubernetes集群中增加节点。